jassMarok/nasa-image-search/server/readme.md

 - Incase `description` is not available, fallback to `description_508`
 - Incase image `href` is not available, fallback to `https://i.imgur.com/1LsxTQI.png`
 - Any other case when text not available fallback to `N/A`

+## Build patched errors

+- working with node v16.* a known typescript build issue occured and was patched see details at [Axios Issue](https://github.com/axios/axios/issues/4124), patched via adding `DOM` to `lib` in `tsconfig.json`